mricon/korgalore/docs/configuration.rst

 Targets
 -------

-Targets define Gmail accounts where messages will be imported.
+Targets define where messages will be delivered (Gmail accounts, local maildirs, etc.).

 .. code-block:: toml